Sairyss/domain-driven-hexagon/README.md

 Example files:

-- [package.json](package.json) - notice all added scripts for launching tests, migrations, docker environment etc.
+- [package.json](package.json) - notice all added scripts for launching tests, migrations, seeding, docker environment etc.
-- [docker-compose.yml](docker/docker-compose.yml) - after configuring everything running a database and a db admin panel (and any other additional tools) can be done using only one command.
+- [docker-compose.yml](docker/docker-compose.yml) - after configuring everything in a docker-compose file, running a database and a db admin panel (and any other additional tools) can be done using only one command.
+This way there is no need to install and configure a database separately.

 ## Seeds